java-gcp-220228/planet-rank/README.md

 Allow people to create a user account and buy different types of planets.
 Planets will have interesting information about each one of them, and can be displayed in a users collection.

 ## User Stories
-### 1
+#### 1
-User has accumulated X tokens and wants to purchase planet Y. Program asks for inputs (w,x,z), upon a 200 status code add planet Y to the users collection.
-Update and display users collection of planets.
+User logs in and wants to view different exoplanets and their details.
+User clicks on the exoplanet tab, and gets taken to a page of different cards detailing planets.
+The user can scroll through the gallery and hover over a card to flip it and see the planet details.

+#### 2
+User logs in and wants to view images of different planets.
+User clicks on the planet image tab, and gets taken to an image gallery.
+The user can scroll through the gallery and view all the different planets.

 ## Technologies
     NASA Exoplanet Archive API